ipfs/kubo/docs/file-transfer.md

 doc](./experimental-features.md#circuit-relay).
 If that *still* doesn't work, then you should either join IRC and ask for help there, or file an issue on github.

+If this manual step *did* work, then you likely have an issue with NAT traversal, and ipfs cannot figure out how to make it through.
+Please report situations like this to us so we can work on fixing them.